louking/contracts/docs/contract-definitions.rst

         - premiumpromotion - advertisement for local races done by the communications team, sent periodically

     state
-        - *pending* - race was copied automatically to the next year (“renewed”) during :ref:`post-event-processing` or by clicking Renew button.
+        - *renewed-pending* - race was copied automatically to the next year (“renewed”) during :ref:`post-event-processing` or by clicking Renew button.
 The admin is expected to confirm with race director that the :term:`event` will happen and that the date and other :term:`event` details are correct.
 This is set automatically through :ref:`post-event-processing` or after clicking Renew.